leouieda/website/blog/why-geo-code.md

 date: 2022-03-07
 ---

-I've been teaching introductory courses in programming and using programming in my geophysics courses for a decade now.

 Last week, before the second day of my 4-week "Introduction to Python for Geoscientists" workshop, I was asked by a student why they needed to learn how to code.
 After all, they are training to become a geologist, not a geophysicist, and couldn't see how this would be useful in their future career.

 It was a fair question since, by that point, all we had seen were variables and basic data types and operations.
 Day 2 of the workshop covers loading that